samjd-zz/linkedin_ssi_booster/README.md

 ## 🔄 Continual Learning (NLP-Extracted Knowledge)

 > **Inspiration:** This subsystem is inspired by the work of Dr. Ben Goertzel (SingularityNET) and the OpenCog team on AtomSpace and MeTTa, bringing incremental, explainable cognition to practical automation.
-[Making AI learning AGI-capable: continual learning, transfer learning, lifelong learning - YouTube](https://youtu.be/n10J1OjmgLM)
+[Making AI learning AGI-capable: continual learning, transfer learning, lifelong learning - YouTube](https://youtu.be/n10J1OjmgLM) [Hyperon's Atomspace as a Meta-Representational Fabric ... and why this is super valuable for AGI/ASI](https://youtu.be/rpLLM3c-DuQ)

 The avatar supports fully automatic, incremental continual learning from new content streams (e.g., RSS feeds, curated articles) via an NLP-extracted knowledge graph.
 As new content is processed, spaCy is used to extract, structure, and normalize new facts, terms, and relationships.
 The system deduplicates and validates these facts, merging them into the knowledge graph alongside persona and domain knowledge.